-11.1.3.
-3.13.3.
-An FMI's A securities settlement facility's default rules and procedures should enable the FMIsecurities settlement facility to take timely action to contain losses and liquidity pressures, before, at and after the point of participant default (see also PrincipleSSF Standard 4 on credit risk and Principle 7SSF Standard 6 on liquidity risk).
-Specifically, an FMI'sWhere relevant, a securities settlement facility's rules and procedures should allow the FMIsecurities settlement facility to use promptly any financial resources that it maintains for covering losses and containing liquidity pressures arising from default, including liquidity facilities.
-The rules of the FMIsecurities settlement facility should specify the order in which different types of resources will be used.
-This information enableswould enable participants to assess their potential future exposures from using the FMI'ssecurities settlement facility's services.
-Typically, an FMIa securities settlement facility should first use assets provided by the defaulting participant, such as margin or other collateral, to provide incentives for participants to manage prudently the risks, particularly credit risk, they pose to an FMI.88 securities settlement facility.
-The application of previously provided collateral should not be subject to prevention, stay, or reversal under applicable law and the rules of the FMI.
-An FMIsecurities settlement facility.
+11.1.3 A securities settlement facility's default rules and procedures should enable the securities settlement facility to take timely action to contain losses and liquidity pressures, before, at and after the point of participant default (see also SSF Standard 4 on credit risk and SSF Standard 6 on liquidity risk).
+Where relevant, a securities settlement facility's rules and procedures should allow the securities settlement facility to use promptly any financial resources that it maintains for covering losses and containing liquidity pressures arising from default, including liquidity facilities.
+The rules of the securities settlement facility should specify the order in which different types of resources will be used.
+This information would enable participants to assess their potential future exposures from using the securities settlement facility's services.
+Typically, a securities settlement facility should first use assets provided by the defaulting participant, such as collateral, to provide incentives for participants to manage prudently the risks, particularly credit risk, they pose to a securities settlement facility.
+The application of previously provided collateral should not be subject to prevention, stay or reversal under applicable law and the rules of the securities settlement facility.
 A securities settlement facility should also have a credible and explicit plan for replenishing its resources over an appropriate time horizon following a participant default so that it can continue to operate in a safe and sound manner.
-In particular, the FMI'ssecurities settlement facility's rules and procedures should define theany obligations of the non-defaulting participants to replenish the financial resources depleted during a default so that the time horizon of such replenishment is anticipated by non-defaulting participants without any disruptive effects.
+In particular, the securities settlement facility's rules and procedures should define any obligations of the non-defaulting participants to replenish the financial resources depleted during a default so that the time horizon of such replenishment is anticipated by non-defaulting participants.

-&lt;sup>87 An operational default occurs when a participant is not able to meet its obligations due to an operational problem, such as a failure in information technology systems.
+30 An operational default occurs when a participant is not able to meet its obligations due to an operational problem, such as a failure in information technology systems.